xiong-ying/CZ1115-ds-ai/mini project/readme.md

-# CZ1115 Intro To Data Science & Artificial Intelligence Min-Projec
+# CZ1115 Intro To Data Science & Artificial Intelligence - Mini Project

 ## Topic
 Was Shopify Stock Price Affected by Covid-19 in Year 2020?